SAP-samples/teched2025-AD161/exercises/ex3/README.md

-## Exercise 3.4 - Add consumption views
+## Exercise 3.4 - Add consumption view

 After completing these steps you will have a CDS view that acts as interface to the imported API.